HenryLamBlog/maze/README.md

 4. **Winning**: You win the game when Jerry successfully escapes before Tom catches you.
 5. **Losing**: Be careful!
 If Tom catches you, the game ends.

-## GitHub Repository

-To explore the game's source code or contribute to its development, visit our GitHub repository: [Tom and Jerry Maze GitHub Repository](https://github.com/HenryLamBlog/maze).

 ## Play the Game

 Follow these steps to play the Tom and Jerry Maze Game: